Kharos6/DOW2Launcher/Launcher_README.txt

 - Failsafe for DOW2.exe; if DOW2.exe is not found, or if DOW2.exe is already running, a warning is displayed and the entire process is aborted.

 - Failsafe for the launcher configuration file; if the .launchconfig file is not found, a warning is displayed and the entire process is aborted.

+- Failsafe for multiple instances of the launcher; if another instance of the launcher is already running at the time that the user decides to execute the launcher, a warning is displayed and the entire process is aborted.

 - Failsafe for the misspelled or missing variables in the .launchconfig file; if the .launchconfig file has misspelled or missing variables, a warning is displayed and the entire process is aborted.